LittleGitPhoenix/Functionality.Logging.Extensions/README.md

 	;
 ```

-Alternatively this can be done via a json configuration.
+Alternatively this can be done via json configuration.
 However, dynamically creating the application identifier from runtime information is not possible this way.

 ```json
 {